-This requirement is consistent with Section 20.500.010 of the Mendocino County Coastal Zoning Ordinance, which states that new development shall minimize risk to life and property in areas of high geologic, flood, and fire hazard, assure structural integrity and stability, and neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding areas, nor in any way require the construction of protective devices that would substantially alter natural landforms along bluffs and cliffs.
-The Commission finds that the proposed development could not be approved as being consistent with Zoning Code Section 20.500.010 if projected bluff retreat would affect the proposed house and necessitate construction of a seawall to protect it.
+This requirement is consistent with LUP Policy 3.4-7 and Section 20.500.010 of the Mendocino County Coastal Zoning Ordinance, which states that new development shall minimize risk to life and property in areas of high geologic, flood, and fire hazard, assure structural integrity and stability, and neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding areas, nor in any way require the construction of protective devices that would substantially alter natural landforms along bluffs and cliffs.
+The Commission finds that the proposed development could not be approved as being consistent with LUP Policy 3.4-7 or Zoning Code Section 20.500.010 if projected bluff retreat would affect the proposed house and necessitate construction of a seawall to protect it.